Tampa Bay Rays at Los Angeles Dodgers game preview

 BOTTOM LINE

-Austin Meadows is riding a 14-game hitting streak as Tampa Bay readies to play Los Angeles.
+Tampa Bay’s Meadows puts 15-game hit streak on the line against Dodgers.

-The Dodgers are 56-20 on their home turf.
-Los Angeles has a team on-base percentage of .332, good for third in the National League.
-Cody Bellinger leads the team with a mark of .387.
+The Dodgers are 57-20 on their home turf.
+Los Angeles has a collective on-base percentage of .332, good for third in the National League.
+Cody Bellinger leads the team with a mark of .388.

-The Rays are 46-30 on the road.
-Tampa Bay has hit 199 home runs as a team this season.
-Meadows leads them with 31, averaging one every 15.9 at-bats.
+The Rays have gone 46-31 away from home.
+Tampa Bay hitters have posted a team on-base percentage of .324 this season, led by Tommy Pham with a mark of .369.
+The Dodgers won the last meeting 7-5.
+Kenta Maeda earned his 10th victory and Corey Seager went 2-for-4 with two doubles and four RBIs for Los Angeles.
+Pete Fairbanks registered his third loss for Tampa Bay.

 TOP PERFORMERS

-Bellinger leads the Dodgers with 77 extra base hits and is batting .303.
-Corey Seager is 9-for-40 with three home runs and 10 RBIs over the last 10 games for Los Angeles.
+Bellinger leads the Dodgers with 109 RBIs and is batting .304.
+Seager is 10-for-40 with two doubles, three home runs and 13 RBIs over the last 10 games for Los Angeles.

-Meadows leads the Rays with 87 RBIs and is batting .289.
-Ji-Man Choi is 5-for-20 with a double, two home runs and five RBIs over the last 10 games for Tampa Bay.
+Austin Meadows leads the Rays with 87 RBIs and is batting .289.
+Ji-Man Choi is 5-for-22 with three home runs and six RBIs over the last 10 games for Tampa Bay.

 LAST 10 GAMES